Gentle Introduction to Feature Scaling

 Many machine learning algorithms can benefit from feature scaling.
 Here are some of the cases when scaling can help:

 algorithms that make use of gradient descent.
 In practice, gradient descent converges much faster if feature values are smaller.
-This means that feature scaling is beneficial for algorithms such as linear regression that may use gradient descent for optimisation.
+This means that feature scaling is beneficial for algorithms such as linear regression that may use gradient descent for optimization.

 Scaling techniques